Laundry detergent pod: Standard Safety Specification for Liquid Laundry Packets

-In 2021, an evaluation of 2012-2020 data from the National Poison Data System (NPDS) was conducted to describe the characteristics of exposures to Liquid Laundry Detergent Packets in the context of the ASTM changes.
-The results found that while a total of 94,610 unintentional-general exposures involving Liquid Laundry Detergent Packets and children of six years and younger were reported NPDS from July 1, 2012 through December 31, 2020, unintentional exposures initially increased from 2012-2016.
-This correlates to the introduction of Liquid Laundry Detergent Packets in the U.S. at a time when the ASTM safety standards were still in initial development and implementation.
+In 2021, an evaluation of 2012-2020 data from the National Poison Data System (NPDS) was conducted to describe the characteristics of exposures to liquid laundry detergent packets in the context of the ASTM changes.
+The results found that while a total of 94,610 unintentional-general exposures involving liquid laundry detergent packets and children of six years and younger were reported NPDS from July 1, 2012 through December 31, 2020, unintentional exposures initially increased from 2012-2016.
+This correlates to the introduction of liquid laundry detergent packets in the U.S. at a time when the ASTM safety standards were still in initial development and implementation.

-A succeeding decrease was correlated with the period at which full adoption of the ASTM safety standard had been achieved (2017 to 2020), suggesting that the ASTM safety standard was a contributor to decreasing unintentional pediatric exposures to Liquid Laundry Detergent Packets.
+A succeeding decrease was correlated with the period at which full adoption of the ASTM safety standard had been achieved (2017 to 2020), suggesting that the ASTM safety standard was a contributor to decreasing unintentional pediatric exposures to liquid laundry detergent packets.
 A substantial decrease in the morbidity of unintentional pediatric exposures was also observed following adoption of the ASTM standard.
-In May of 2021, an additional study was conducted using 2012-2018 data that looked at accidental exposures to liquid laundry packets in children <6 years old to determine the overall impact of product safety changes and how they affect children's safety.
+In May 2021, an additional study was conducted using 2012-2018 data that looked at accidental exposures to liquid laundry packets in children <6 years old to determine the overall impact of product safety changes and how they affect children's safety.
 The results concluded a 90.9% decrease in exposures per every 1 million packets sold.

-This data demonstrated a temporal association between the exposure patterns and the full adoption of the ASTM safety standards to improve the safety of Liquid Laundry Detergent Packets.
+This data demonstrated a temporal association between the exposure patterns and the full adoption of the ASTM safety standards to improve the safety of liquid laundry detergent packets.

 Also in 2021, an evaluation of 2012-2017 data from Poison Control Centers was conducted to determine the impact of the voluntary safety standards for liquid laundry packets on children exposure rates reported to the Poison Control Centers in the United States.
 The results found that “the voluntary safety standard was associated with a 28.6% reduction in the rate of total reported exposures and a 36.8% reduction in the rate of medically treated exposures.”
 The analysis concluded that the implementation of the voluntary safety standards significantly reduced children’s rate of injury when it comes to accidental exposures involving liquid laundry packets.